scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 Faulty segments are segments that do not work as advertised, i.e. they are either physically faulty (broken link, high packet loss, jitter, ...) or come with faulty metadata, suggesting too few hops, too low latency, too much bandwith, or similar problems.
-The faultyness may be caused by a technical problem (e.g. broken link) or by a malicious adversary.
+The fault may be caused by a technical problem (e.g. broken link) or by a malicious adversary.

 An example for a malicious adversary is the "wormhole" attack, see {{I-D.scion-cp}}, where, an AS may be coaxed to disseminate a faulty segment.
 How do we recover from faulty segments?